mavvystudio/prisma-generator-graphql-typedef/README.md

   role      Role     @default(USER)
 }
 ```
 Will generate this graphql schema:

+***also see that password field is not included because of the @gqlIgnore keyword***
 ```bash
 type User {
   id: Int